Rice University and Argonne pursue a middle path to scientific discovery

 Argonne, International Atomic Energy Agency conduct workshop at Prairie View A&M University

-This year, in an exciting new development, the course was taught at PVAMU, strengthening partnerships between the lab and the community.
-Godlove Fonjweng, the Executive Director for International & Intercultural Programs and Sunaree Hamilton, Office Director for IAEA Programs at Argonne, in connection with the U.S. Department of State, made the arrangements to set up this year’s workshop just outside of Houston.
+Godlove Fonjweng, the Executive Director for International & Intercultural Programs, and Sunaree Hamilton, Office Director for IAEA Programs at Argonne, in connection with the U.S. Department of State, made the arrangements to set up this year’s workshop just outside of Houston.
 PVAMU’s location provided a number of fantastic opportunities for students, from tours of nearby nuclear reactors, to medical facilities that use radiation for treatment.

 Argonne, Hewlett Packard Enterprise prepare for exascale computing with Polaris supercomputer

 Polaris promises to advance investigations into society’s most complex and pressing issues, from understanding viruses to revealing the secrets of the universe.
-It will also expand Argonne’s ongoing work in such areas as clean energy, climate resilience and manufacturing.
+It will also expand Argonne’s ongoing work in such areas as energy and manufacturing.
 Polaris also will be used to help researchers integrate artificial intelligence and high performance computing with experimental facilities, such as the DOE Office of Science’s X-Ray Light Sources.

 Argonne helps AT&T safeguard its infrastructure